León, Spain: Late antiquity and early middle ages

-During the Umayyad conquest of Hispania, in 715 Tariq advanced from the area of La Rioja towards Astorga and León.
-The same fortress, which the Romans had built to protect the plain from the incursions of the mountaineers, became the advanced post which covered the mountain, as the last refuge of Cisastur Tribes.
-However, there is no notice of resistance whatsoever.
-An attempt was made by the invaders to settle the strongholds with Berbers came in a military capacity, but the scheme was abandoned when the Berbers of northern Iberia rebelled against the Arabs and gave up their positions to join the revolt around 740.
+Towards 714, during the Umayyad conquest of Hispania, the place yielded to Arab chieftain Musa, offering no armed resistance.
+An attempt was made to settle the strongholds with Berbers, but the scheme was abandoned when the Berbers of northern Iberia rebelled against the Arabs and gave up their positions to join the Kharijite Revolt around 740.

-Towards the year 846, a group of Mozarabs (Christians who did not flee from the Muslims and lived under the Muslim regime) tried to repopulate the city, but a Muslim attack prevented that initiative.
-In the year 856, under the Christian king Ordoño I, another attempt at repopulation was made and was successful.
-Alfonso III of León and García I of León made León city the capital of the Kingdom of León and the most important of the Christian cities in Iberia.
+Towards 846, a group of Mozarabs tried to repopulate the place, but a Muslim attack prevented that initiative.
+In 856, another attempt at repopulation was made under Ordoño I and was successful, bringing the territory into the orbit of the Kingdom of Asturias.